Jkuffler/css-exercises/flex/06-flex-layout/README.md

 - X The header and footer have padding.

-- The links in the header and footer are pushed to either side.
+- X The links in the header and footer are pushed to either side.

-- There is space between the links in the header and footer.
+- X There is space between the links in the header and footer.

-- The footer has a light gray background (`#eeeeee`).
+- X The footer has a light gray background (`#eeeeee`).

 - The logo, input and buttons are centered in the screen.
 - The buttons have an appropriate amount of padding.
 - There is space between the logo, input and buttons.